 Now, to measure Visitor Recency, set goals for this metric and see how your blog performs.

 The [Length of Visit] report displays information about how much time (in seconds) a visitor has spent on your website during a single visit.

 If you are used with the [Average Time on Site] metric, the [Length of Visit] report is much better.
-Say, for example that one visitor stays on your blog 10 seconds and a second one 1 second.
+Say, for example that one visitor stays on your blog for 10 seconds, and another one stays for 1 second.
 The average of this is 5 seconds, but this doesn’t tell you that much.